hms-challenger/dave/README.md

 - upload to ftp-server
 - stores url's in csv-file for further use
 - stores tracklist in txt-file for further use

+## to do!
+- fix ftp server timeout
+- put ftp connection and upload to server at the end